tz-dev/Praxeological-Meta-Structure-Theory/Praxeological Meta-Structure Theory.md

 ## 7.2 Operator Composition in YAML

-This section specifies how operators combine to generate praxeological structures.
+This section specifies how operators combine to generate higher-order structures.
-Compositions can be stored, analyzed, or instantiated in computational models.
+Operator compositions define the **derived constructs** of PMS and constitute a formal grammar for computational tools.

-### **Example: Defining Awareness, Coherence, Responsibility, Action, Dignity**
+### **Examples: Derived Structural Axes**

 ```yaml
 derived_axes: